DanielsRT/OnlineLibrarySystem/README.md

 # OnlineLibrarySystem

 A full-stack, secure online library management system built with Node.js and MySQL.
 This project allows users to browse and manage a library catalog, handle loans and reservations, and provides admin tools for system oversight.
+This application uses Passport.js for authentication and Express.js as the application framework.

 ## Features